primiano/perfetto-docs/docs/contributing/common-tasks.md

 ## Add a new trace processor table

 * Create the new table in the appropriate header file in [src/trace_processor/tables](/src/trace_processor/tables) by copying one of the existing macro definitions.
   * Make sure to understand whether a root or derived table is needed and copy the appropriate one.
-For more information see the [trace processor](/docs/analysis/trace-processor.md) and [analysis](/docs/analysis/index.md) documentation.
+For more information see the [trace processor](/docs/analysis/trace-processor.md) documentation.
 * Register the table with the trace processor in the constructor for the [TraceProcessorImpl class](/src/trace_processor/trace_processor_impl.cc).
 * If also implementing ingestion of events into the table:
   * Modify the appropriate parser class in [src/trace_processor/importers](/src/trace_processor/importers) and add the code to add rows to the newly added table.